aimms/how-to/Articles/310/310-gss-ui-for-specialists.rst

 #.
 The upper table on the right shows the profiler data per identifier.

 #.
-The lower table on the right shows the profiler data per lines for the selected identifier.
+The lower table on the right shows the profiler data per line for the selected identifier.

 #.
 The selection drop-down in the green rectangle is used to select the session shown.
     The collection of sessions to choose from consists of: